-ScanTemplate CR is where you define the pod with the scanner image that you will be using for your vulnerability scanning.
-There's a default scanner image you can use out-of-the-box.
+ScanTemplate custom resource (CR) defines the Pod with the scanner image that you use for vulnerability scanning.
+There’s a default scanner image you can use out-of-the-box.

-apiVersion: scanning.apps.tanzu.vmware.com/v1alpha1 kind: ScanTemplate spec: # Required.
-This field must specify a valid pod.spec. # This will have the instructions for the scan to be successfully executed. # See Pod Requirements section below for more details template:
+apiVersion: scanning.apps.tanzu.vmware.com/v1beta1 kind: ScanTemplate spec: # Required.
+This field must specify a valid pod.spec. # This has the instructions for the scan to be successfully executed. # See Pod Requirements section below for more details template:

 You can define any valid Kubernetes Pod into the

-The pod scan needs to define a container named
+The Pod scan must define a container named

 scannercontainer having a valid CycloneDX XML format.